jakub-pravda/www/README.md

 # WWWW

-This repository contains the source code for the WWWW projects under my administration
+This repository contains the source code for the WWW projects under my administration

 ## Projects